 The extremely rare 1968-69 Topps Test set consists of 22 cards and you’ll find a smiling Jerry in this one.
 The fronts have black and white pictures of players, not from games but from various poses.
-Recently a complete set sold for $38,838, these cards were all graded with many Near-Mint cards.
-A lot of eighteen cards, including West, sold for $8,280.
+A complete set sold a few years ago for $38,838.
+All were graded at a high level.
+A lot of 18 cards, including West, sold for $8,280.

 You’re not likely to find these on eBay.
 They rarely turn up and when they do, they’re in major sports memorabilia catalog auctions.

 Collectors who want cards of championship winners will want Bill Russell’s rookie card.
 With #6 in the pivot, the Celtics were virtually unbeatable for more than a decade.
 Russell also added an Olympic gold medal and two NCAA titles.

-Prices vary based on condition and they’re a little tough to find on eBay so if you want one, grab it when you see it.
+Prices vary based on condition and they’re a little tough to find, especially in higher grades.

 The first superstar player in what was the first real basketball card set.
 Mikan was a 20-10 player and considered pro basketball’s first drawing card.
 He won NBA, BAA and NBL championships.

 9. 1950-51 Bread For Health George Mikan

-Rare to find these days, the Mikan card is the most expensive one in the 1950-51 Bread For Health set.
-A complete set of 1950-51 Bread For Health cards sold for $15,275 at auction, which not only included the Mikan card but also other stars of the past like Dolph Schayes, Arnie Risen and Harry Gallatin.
+Very rare, the Mikan card is the most expensive one in the 1950-51 Bread For Health set.
+A near complete set of this issue (missing only one card) sold at auction for over $35,000 in 2014.
+The full set includes not only the Mikan card but also other early NBA stars like Dolph Schayes, Arnie Risen and Harry Gallatin.

 Kareem Abdul-Jabbar collectors will want to have his first NBA card, when he was Lew Alcindor of the Milwaukee Bucks.
 His 1969-70 Topps card is from the popular, oversized set.
 Something that isn’t included on cards at present time is a player’s salary, but on Kareem’s rookie card it says he would start his NBA career with an “estimated 5-year, $1,250,000 contract”.